ssc-sp/datahub-docs/UserGuide/FSDH-FAQs.md

 The FSDH PoC provides an enterprise platform for GC scientists and researchers to store data, perform collaborative analysis, and manipulate data using advanced analytics tools.

 13. Why a Proof-of-Concept?
-Allows for innovation and iteration as we discover and test data solution capabilities that will give scientists the tools they need to support their data management, storage, advanced analytics and collaboration requirements.
+A PoC allows for innovation and iteration as we discover and test data solution capabilities that will give scientists the tools they need to support their data management, storage, advanced analytics and collaboration requirements.